 Modern Data Extraction Software provides a straightforward, universal workflow to automate invoice text extraction.
 The process moves you from a stack of documents to structured, usable data in four simple steps.

-1. Step 1: Upload Your Documents The process begins when you upload your invoice files.
+Step 1: Upload Your Documents The process begins when you upload your invoice files.
 This can include native or scanned PDFs, as well as image files like JPGs and PNGs.
-A purpose-built tool is designed for high-volume work, allowing you to upload large batches of up to 1,500 mixed-format files in a single job.
-Advanced PDF Parsing capabilities also mean you can process complex documents, such as a single 400-page PDF containing multiple invoices, without issue.
+A purpose-built tool is designed for high-volume work, allowing you to upload large batches of up to 6000 mixed-format files in a single job.
+Advanced PDF Parsing capabilities also mean you can process complex documents, such as a single 5000-page PDF containing multiple invoices, without issue.

-4. Step 4: Get Structured Output The final result is a clean, perfectly organized Microsoft Excel file.
+Step 4: Get Structured Output The final result is a clean, perfectly organized Microsoft Excel file.
 The data is ready for immediate use in your accounting software, reporting tools, or other business systems, completely eliminating the need for manual data entry.
-This structured output is the key to successfully and reliably extract data from invoices.
+If your destination system prefers delimited files, the same workflow can produce clean CSV exports for invoice data imports with the right columns and row structure.
+This structured output is the key to reliably extracting data from invoices at scale.

 The Business Impact of Automated Invoice Information Extraction